prakashlab/octopi-driver-board/ODSv1.0.0-BT/README.md

 # Backbone Template _(BT)_

-Backbone Template for creating new planes in ODSv1.0.0
+Backbone Template for creating new planes in the Octopi Driver Stack

 ![Preview render of top face of the plane](Fabrication/Preview%20Renders/Top.png)

+This board template is part of the [octopi-driver-board project](https://github.com/prakashlab/octopi-driver-board).

 The Backbone template contains a customizable schematic and PCB layout of the subsystems repeated on every plane (except the processing plane) for connector stacking and hierarchical SPI chip-select multiplexing.